 Every student enrolled at AUM is a member of the Student Government Association, which is the official organization for the student body.
 Through the SGA, students are involved in the decision-making process of the University.
-Students are appointed to major committees of the University by the SGApresident with the approval of the chancellor.
+Students are appointed to major committees of the University by the SGA president with the approval of the chancellor.

-In addition, the SGAprovides a variety of services to students and promotes the academic and social life of AUM students.
-The SGAalso cooperates with many community organizations by encouraging student involvement in many worthwhile activities.
+In addition, the SGA provides a variety of services to students and promotes the academic and social life of AUM students.
+The SGA also cooperates with many community organizations by encouraging student involvement in many worthwhile activities.

-Additional information about the SGA and other student organizations may be obtained by reading the Aumanac, the official student handbook, or by contacting the SGA office in 312 Taylor Center.
+Additional information about the SGA and other student organizations may be obtained by reading the Aumanac, the official student handbook, or by contacting the SGA office in 101 Taylor Center or by calling 244.3566.